hovercats/kiss-dumpsterfire/README.md

 # kiss-dumpsterfire

 Just a repo containing packages I use, or experiment with.
-It has alot of smaller, more minimalistic software, which may, or may not adhere to the UNIX philosofy, which is nice.
+It has alot of smaller, more minimalistic software, which may, or may not adhere to the UNIX philosophy, which is nice.
 Currently it is depending on [Kiss' main repo](https://github.com/kiss-community/repo-main) and [Kiss Community repo](https://github.com/kiss-community/repo-community) for alot of dependencies, but you probably have those already anyway for your other stuff, so it doesnt matter.
 Packages not in the afforementioned repos, should be provided here.